Color Space Conversions¶

 print(lena.shape)

-We can convert it to greyscale as using rgb2grey
+We can convert it to greyscale as using rgb2grey (or rgb2gray if you

 prefer, both work).
 This conversion uses a visually realistic method (which